artursbridaks/Authentication-Page/README.md

 **Authentication web page**

 Fully working authentication page written in plain PHP.
-In the beginning there were a PSD files which had visual representation of final product from which then I created the page from the ground up.
-Everything in this project is created from beginning - HTML, CSS, JavaScript functions, MySQL databases (many to many relationships) and plain PHP.
+In the beginning, there were PSD files which had a visual representation of the final product from which then I created the page from the ground up.
+Everything in this project is created from the beginning - HTML, CSS, JavaScript functions, MySQL databases (many to many relationships) and plain PHP.

 **Introduction**